Rasmus20B/burn_fm/fmp_format.md

 - 128 = Display a validation error message,

 ### 25:
-- byte 25 simply states how many repeitiions the field has
+- byte 25 simply states how many repetitions the field has

 # Relationships